Top 10 Ways to Grow a Small Business Through Facebook

 The initial boost in metrics and sales revenue can easily induce complacency, thereby preventing businesses from maintaining a consistent effort.

-While you may feel compelled to rest on your laurels and reduce Facebook interactivity to twice or thrice a week at best, it’s essential that you continue to post regularly.
-This will help you maintain the growth and visibility established in the initial months.
+While you may be tempted to relax after building some momentum and reduce Facebook interactivity to a lower frequency, it’s essential that you continue to post regularly.
+This will help you maintain the growth and visibility established for your business on the Facebook page in the initial months.

 Instead, abandoning your page can wreak havoc on previous accomplishments and can gradually make your business disappear among the active competition.